AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 because the code could have used a pragma to change the default scalar storage order.
 That's more detail than worth going into here.)

-Another important set of declarations in package `System` define the values for priorities, including interrupt priorities.
+Another important set of declarations in package :ada:`System` define the values for priorities, including interrupt priorities.
 We will ignore them until we get to the section on interrupt handling.